SS Gulflight: World War I controversy

 During the latter half of the voyage the ships radio operator had heard messages from a British cruiser which judging from the transmission strength had been keeping station with Gulflight.
-At a point 22 nmi west of the Bishop Rock lighthouse, Scilly Isles, at 11 a.m. on 1 May, Gulflight was challenged by two British patrol vessels, HMS Iago and HMS Filey, which queried her destination.
+At a point 22 nmi west of the Bishop Rock lighthouse, Isles of Scilly, at 11 a.m. on 1 May, Gulflight was challenged by two British patrol vessels, HMS Iago and HMS Filey, which queried her destination.
 The patrol ships had been searching for a submarine which had been sinking ships in the area over the last couple of days.
 The patrol vessels were not satisfied with Gulflight's papers and suspected her of refuelling the U-boat, so ordered the tanker to accompany them into port.

 The patrol ships took up station one on either side of Gulflight, Iago close on the starboard side and Filey further ahead on the port.
 While under escort, Gulflight's second officer, Paul Bowers, reported sighting a submarine ahead some 28 minutes before the ship was hit.
 He reported this to the captain who decided that the submarine must be British, as the escorts had not reacted to its presence.
 The submarine was visible for five minutes and then disappeared.

 Shortly before 1 p.m., a submarine surfaced ahead of the ships and ordered them to stop.
 Filey attempted to ram the submarine, which submerged but fired a torpedo at the tanker.
 Von Rosenberg reported that he had seen a tanker under escort by ships flying the white ensign and had seen no flag on the escorted ship.
-After firing the torpedo, he spotted a U.S. flag on the tanker, so broke off the attack.
+After firing the torpedo, he sighted a US flag on the tanker, so broke off the attack.